haiku/haiku/docs/develop/file_systems/node_monitoring.rst

 would be removed from the application without extra cost.

-However, none of the discussed feature extensions have been implemented for the currently developed version R1 of OpenBeOS.
+However, none of the discussed feature extensions have been implemented for the currently developed version R1 of Haiku.